rootslab/herod/Readme.md

 Herod.childrens : Object

 /*
- * Number of alive handled childrens
+ * Number of alive handled childrens.
  * ( it holds the cardinality of Herod.childrens object )
  */
 Herod.alive : Number